SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/broker.md

 "transacted" - All transactions originated by clients are replicated to the standby site using transactions.
 </pre>
  Available since 2.18.
 - `guaranteed_msging_virtual_router_when_active_active` (String) The High Availability role for this broker if using the legacy Active/Active configuration for high availability (not recommended).
 Note: for Active/Standby high availability configuration, this setting is ignored.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as guaranteedMsgingEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as guaranteed_msging_enabled will be temporarily set to false to apply the change.
 The default value is `"primary"`.
 The allowed values and their meaning are:

 <pre>
 "primary" - The primary virtual router.